≡ Menu

 Associated Features Presence of aneurysms, venous stenosis, or other risk factors Medium – Compounds bleeding risk assessment

 Medical record reviews must include detailed neurosurgical evaluations, imaging studies demonstrating AVM characteristics, treatment planning documents, and long-term follow-up confirming treatment success or residual disease status.
+Complete obliteration is the gold standard for the best insurance outcomes.

 Documents Typically Requested